After years of threats, a feud ends with a Black mom dead and her white neighbor arrested

 People are also reading…

-The video shared by the sheriff's office shows two detectives and a deputy leading down a hallway with her hands behind her back.

-Jail records show she was booked, but did not list a lawyer who could speak on her behalf.
+Jail records show Lorincz was booked, but did not list a lawyer who could speak on her behalf.
 It wasn't immediately clear when she would make her first court appearance.

 Deputies responding to a trespassing call Friday night found Owens with gunshot wounds.